Igor1404/Fiberhome_TL1/readme.md

 </p>

 <h5> Explanation <h5>
-<p>The csv file 1 you will get from you database of clientes.
+<p>The csv file 1 you will get from your database of clientes.
 This infomations usually are saved on this database.</p>
 <p>The csv file 2 you will get from the UNM2000, this is what you will do: After reset the OLT
 you will set all PONs to NO_AUTH, when you do that, all ONUs will authenticate and now you have